Subjects of Russia

 • Post: First three digits of typical postal code (usually the capital).

 Notes: Under the Soviet Union, some of these divisions were subordinate to others.
 They have been called "matryoshka regions" by analogy to nesting dolls - regions within regions.
 Under the 1993 constitution, the subordinate subdivisions were all promoted to full subject status.
-All the same, the 2002 census results show the "composite districts" as units with their subordinate divisions indented below them.
+All the same, Russian census reports show the "composite districts" as units with their subordinate divisions indented below them.
 The following list shows subordination status as of about 1990.
-Regions marked with an asterisk (*) were still being treated as subordinate in the 2002 census.
+Regions marked with an asterisk (*) were still being treated as subordinate in the 2002 census; with two asterisks, in both the 2002 and 2010 censuses.

 Subordinate subdivisions: Altay contained Gorno-Altay; Arkhangel'sk contained Nenets*; Chita contained Aga Buryat*; Irkutsk contained Ust-Orda Buryat*; Kamchatka contained Koryak*; Khabarovsk contained Yevrey; Krasnodar contained Adygey; Krasnoyarsk contained Evenk*, Khakass, and Taymyr*; Magadan contained Chukot; Perm' contained Komi-Permyak*; Stavropol' contained Karachay-Cherkess; Tyumen' contained Khanty-Mansiy* and Yamal-Nenets*.
 In each case, the composite district had some territory that was not in any of the contained entities.